Best rugged phone in 2023: smartphones that can take a beating and more

-The best rugged smartphones are designed to take risks, manage daily danger, and withstand serious outdoor usage, commonly manufactured with drop and shock-proof designs, and high levels of dust and water resistance to help you tackle adventure and a job in the field of trade, providing helpful tools and apps.
+The best rugged smartphones are designed to take risks, manage daily danger, and withstand serious outdoor usage.
+They typically boast drop and shock-proof designs, and high levels of dust and water resistance.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.